sdunlap-afit/icefw/exercise1.md

 ## What high-level language (i.e., NOT assembly) was used to write all/most of the firmware source code?

-Strings can provide numerous clues about the developers.
+Strings can provide numerous clues from the developers.
 Even without a filesystem, there may still be debug strings and other artifacts left over from the developer machines.
 Sometimes, you can even find developer names and email addresses in the strings.
+It is also common to find compiler information and copyright notices, which can help you identify the high-level languages and libraries used to write the firmware.

 ```bash
 strings PN-49503.bin | less